Alfred Corning Clark: Other relationships

 In 1866, Clark met Norwegian tenor Lorentz Severin Skougaard (1837-1885) in Paris, where the singer was studying.
 In 1869, the same year that he married Elizabeth Scriven, Clark began making annual summer visits to Norway, eventually building a house on an island near Skougaard's family home.
-He gave his son Edward, born 1870, the middle name Severin.
-When in New York City, Skougaard occupied Clark's flat at 64 West 22nd Street.
+He gave his eldest son Edward, born 1870, the middle name Severin.
+When Skougaard was in New York City he occupied Clark's flat at 64 West 22nd Street.
 During an 1885 visit, Skougaard was stricken with typhoid and died.
-Clark eulogized him in a privately published biographical sketch, and created a $64,000 endowment in his memory for Manhattan's Norwegian Hospital, 4th Avenue & 46th Street.
+Clark eulogized him in a privately published biographical sketch, and created a $64,000 endowment in his memory for Manhattan's Norwegian Hospital, at 4th Avenue & 46th Street.
 Clark also commissioned Brotherly Love (1886–87) by American sculptor George Grey Barnard to adorn his friend's grave in Langesund, Norway.
 The homoerotic sculpture depicts two nude male figures blindly reaching out to each other through the block of marble that separates them.

 According to Debby Applegate's review in The New York Times Book Review of Nicholas Fox Weber's group biography, The Clarks of Cooperstown (2007):

 Weber suggests that Alfred [Corning Clark] led a dual life: a quiet family man in America and a gay aesthete in Europe, especially in France, which he declared "the Mecca of brotherly feeling."
 He was a generous patron to male artists; for 19 years his closest companion was a Norwegian tenor named Lorentz Severin Skougaard.
 When his father's death forced him to return to Manhattan, Alfred installed Skougaard down the block from the town house where he lived with his wife and children.
 [Henry] James's shadow lingers longest in this chapter; surely this was the sort of thing he meant by those uneasy intimations that beneath Europe's splendor and refinement lurked something unspeakable.
 Weber's bluntness, by contrast, highlights how much of that beauty was created by gay men seeking warm communities of free expression.